wp-plugins/videowhisper-live-streaming-integration/readme.txt

 * P2P groups support for better, faster video streaming and lower rtmp server bandwidth usage
 * channel setup and management page in frontend
 * channel listings with live AJAX updates
+* external broadcaster/player support with special RTMP side
+* generate snapshots for external streams with special RTMP side
+* custom ads in chat

-Use this software for adding to your site, features like on justin tv, ustream tv, mogulus, livestream, stickam, blog tv, live yahoo or their clones and alternatives.
+Use this software for adding to your site, features like on Twitch TV, Justin TV, UStream tv, Mogulus, LiveStream, Stickam, Blog tv, Live yahoo or their clones and alternatives.

-This plugin uses the WordPress username to login existing users.
-If the user is not logged into WordPress a warning message is shown and the visitor can click that to get back to the main WordPress website for registration/login.
 Administrators can restrict access to broadcasting and watching to certain users.

 Also includes a plugin that provides a linking widget.
 The widget also displays online broadcasters and their show names.